SRO Motorsports Group: GT World Challenge

-Fanatec GT World Challenge Europe began life in 2011 as the Blancpain Endurance Series before developing into the Blancpain GT Series, a 10-round championship split equally between a Sprint Cup and Endurance Cup.
+GT World Challenge Europe began life in 2011 as the Blancpain Endurance Series before developing into the Blancpain GT Series, a 10-round championship split equally between a Sprint Cup and Endurance Cup.
 This format remained in place for the change to GT World Challenge Europe in 2019.
 The championship's marquee event is the 24 Hours of Spa, which has run as part of SRO championships since 2011.
 GT World Challenge Asia was created in 2017 as Blancpain GT Series Asia.
 GT World Challenge America was for many years known as Pirelli World Challenge before being acquired by SRO in 2018.
 GT World Challenge Australia became the fourth series to join the global championship in 2021.

 GT4 Series

 Launched in 2006, the GT4 class sits below GT3 in terms of performance and is aimed at amateur drivers and aspiring professionals.
 The concept is owned by SRO, with each series either directly promoted by the company or organised through franchise agreements.
 A wide variety of cars are homologated for GT4 competition, many of which are considerably closer to their road-legal counterparts than those found in GT3.
 Some competitions are exclusive for GT4 cars, including the GT4 European Series, FFSA GT Championship, GT4 America Series, GT4 Australia and SRO GT Cup, while others run mixed grids of GT3 and GT4 cars, such as the British GT Championship and SRO Japan Cup.